ejolie/flask-django-practice/README.md

 # 🐍 Flask, Django Practice

-This is the repository to practice making websites with Flask, Django and Bootstrap.
+This is the repository to practice making websites with Flask and Django at SSAFY.

 See each project directory for details 🔍